 If you are an evolutionist and want to be fair with all the questions and all the current evidence of our ancient past then you have three options to deal with the data:

 1.)
-Ignore that which does not fit or at least minimize it and explain it away.
+Ignore data which does not fit your paradigm or at least minimize it and explain it away.

 2.)
-Believe that our civilization is much older than the 5,000-30,000 years we normally place on our recent existence.
+Believe that our more modern civilization is much older than the 5,000-30,000 years we normally place on our recent advanced development from caves to homes.

 3.)
 Believe that a higher intelligence from another galaxy “helped” our evolutionary process by leaving behind technology.